bioinformatics-policlinicogemelli/Tortoise/README.md

    * to identify mutations, you can select one or more columns in the **Identifier Columns** field, which will be used as the unique identifier of the mutation.

-   * for the **VAF**, if you want to make a filter it's possibile to specify a threshold value into **VAF Score** and the name of the column for the VAF into **Column VAF**.
-In the event that such a threshold is chosen but vaf column isn't present in the dataset, it will be calculated according to the formula: **t_alt_count / t_alt_count + t_ref_count** and save into the column named "t_AF".
+   * for the **VAF**, if you want to apply a filter, you can specify a threshold value in **VAF Score** and the name of the VAF column in **Column VAF**.
+If a threshold is set but the VAF column is not present in the dataset, it will be calculated using the formula: **t_alt_count / t_alt_count + t_ref_count** and saved into a column named "t_AF".
       >⚠️ Only values greater than or equal to the threshold will be considered.

-2. **Clinical Section** (**Faculty**): it's possibile to upload the files containing clinical info.
-Two types of files containing the clinical data can be inserted: the **data clinical patient** and the **data clinical sample**, again specifying the separator, the rows to be skipped before the header and the identifier for the **patient** (data clinical  patient) and for the **sample** (data clinical sample)
+2. **Clinical Section** (**Optional**): it is possible to upload the files containing the clinical information.
+Two types of files can be provided: **clinical data patient** and **clinical data sample**, specifying the separator, the number of rows to skip before the header, and the identifier for the **patient** (clinical data patient) or for the **sample** (clinical data sample).
-   >⚠️ At the moment, it's necessary that the **Column Survival Event** contains only `1` for death and `0` for alive patients
+   >⚠️ At the moment, the **Column Survival Event** must contain only `1` for deceased patients `0` for living patients.

 **Once the [study](#study-structure) has been created, it can be selected on the homepage.**

 ---

 ### **Study description**
-In this page it's possibile to visualize a summary for every cluster: number of patients, number of mutations and mutation centroid.
-It's also possibile visualize the plot of cluster graph, the number of mutation for each gene and the degree of mutation into the cluster.
+On this page, it is possible to view a summary for each cluster: the number of patients, the number of mutations, and the mutation centroid.
+You can also view the cluster graph, the number of mutations for each gene, and the mutation degree within the cluster.

 <img src="./images/study_description.png">

 ---

 ### **Pathways analysis**
-In this page it's possibile to visualize the enrichment analysis for every cluster.
-The database analyzed are: **GO**, **KEGG**, **REACTOME** and **Wikipathway**. it's also possibile to select the threshold for the p-value and if visualize the pathway that are significant for the adjusted p-value.
+On this page, you can view the enrichment analysis for each cluster.
+The databases used are **GO**, **KEGG**, **REACTOME** and **Wikipathway**.
+You can also set the p-value threshold and choose whether to display only the pathways that are significant after adjusted p-value correction.

 <img src="./images/pathways_analysis.png">

 ---

 ### **Clinical data**
-In this page it's possibile to visualize the clinical parameters for every cluster.
+Here, it's possibile to visualize the clinical parameters for every cluster.

 <img src="./images/clinical_data.png">

 ---

 ### **Survival analysis**
-If there are info about the vital status and OS months, in this page it's possibile to visualize the Kaplan-Meier curve for the cluster selected, a pie chart with the distribution for alive or death patient and a statistical comparison of survival between cluster.
+If information about vital status and OS months is available, this page shows the Kaplan–Meier curve for the selected cluster, a pie chart displaying the distribution of alive and deceased patients, and a statistical comparison of survival between clusters.

 <img src="./images/survival.png">

 ---

 ### **Cluster comparison**
-In this page it's possibile to make a comparison between cluster.
-For numerical parameter, a statistical test is performed to view if there are significant statistical difference.
+Here, you can compare the clusters.
+For numerical parameters, a statistical test is performed to assess whether there are significant differences.

 <img src="./images/cluster_comparison.png">